awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 If a user has a security requirement to not decrypt messages with a certain content length or message header length
-(ex, to enforce a “sign only” use case by only decrypting zero length messages), that security requirement should be met with a custom CMM that only allows desired requests rather than using these controls.
+(ex, to enforce a “sign only” use case by only decrypting zero length messages), they SHOULD meet that security requirement using a custom CMM that only allows desired requests.

 ### What value should they set it to?